 We recognise that, whilst pupils are away from school, their overall mental health and wellbeing are of paramount importance.
-With that in mind, we have a number of wellbeing suggestions on each Google Classroom for pupils to engage with and a series of other online resources.
+With that in mind, we have a number wellbeing suggestions on each Google Classroom for pupils to engage with and a series of other online resources on our website.

-Enrichment assemblies will take place at the end of every half term to encourage children to participate in independent pursuits and interests at home.
-They also celebrate the children and their successes in areas outside their academic learning.
+Enrichment assemblies will take place at the end of every half term to encourage the children to participate in independent pursuits and interests at home.
+They also celebrate the children and their successes in areas outside of academic learning.